 Swimming & Diving Coaching Staff

-The 2011-12 Metro Atlantic Athletic Conference Coach of the Year on the women's side, Steve Fletcher returns for his 13th season as the Rider University aquatic director in 2013-14.
-In his 12 years, Fletcher has led his teams to three Metro Atlantic Athletic Conference titles with the men (2013, 2012, 2004), one ECAC title with the men (2005), two MAAC titles with the women (2009, 2003) and has compiled 18 MAAC runner-up finishes.
+The 2011-12 Metro Atlantic Athletic Conference Coach of the Year on the women's side and 2014-15 MAAC Coach of the Year on the men's side, Steve Fletcher returns for his 14th season as the Rider University aquatic director in 2014-15.
+In his 13 years, Fletcher has led his teams to four Metro Atlantic Athletic Conference titles with the men (2014, 2013, 2012, 2004), one ECAC title with the men (2005), two MAAC titles with the women (2009, 2003) and has compiled 19 MAAC runner-up finishes.
 He has come home with 14 MAAC Diver of the Year awards and 11 MAAC Most Outstanding Performers.

 Fletcher led the women's team to the 2009 MAAC Championship with the men finishing runner-up with the Broncs setting 21 conference records and he was named both MAAC and ECAC Coach of the Year.

 In 2009-10, both teams placed runner-up at MAACs and were third at ECACs.

 The 2004-05 ECAC Championships Coach of the Meet, Fletcher was named both the Metro Atlantic Athletic Conference Swim Coach of the Year and the Rider University Coach of the Year twice.
 "For my peers to recognize our team and myself in such a way, I am truly humbled," said Fletcher upon receiving the awards.